Asphocarp/Unitodo/README.md

 Unitodo consists of two main components:

-1. **Rust Backend**: Scans your codebase for TODOs using `ag` (the silver searcher), processes and categorizes them, and provides a REST API for the frontend.
+1. **Rust Backend**: Scans your codebase for TODOs using `rg` (ripgrep), processes and categorizes them, and provides a REST API for the frontend.

 2. **React Frontend**: A modern web interface for viewing, filtering, and managing your TODO items.